 |Log File Entry|

 The read-only fields in this column list the log files to show.
 The list can contain:

-Use this tab to manually disable breakpoints in Gradle scripts.
+Use this tab to configure a debugging process for Gradle scripts.

 When you edit a run configuration (but not a run configuration template), you can specify the following options:

 Specify a name for the run/debug configuration to quickly identify it when editing or running the configuration, for example, from the Run popup ⌥⇧F10.

 Select to allow running multiple instances of this run configuration in parallel.

 By default, it is disabled, and when you start this configuration while another instance is still running, AppCode suggests to stop the running instance and start another one.
 This is helpful when a run/debug configuration consumes a lot of resources and there is no good reason to run multiple instances.